American Story: Background

 On October 7, 2014, it was announced that FX had ordered a 10-episode companion series titled American Crime Story, developed by Scott Alexander and Larry Karaszewski.
 While each season of American Horror Story focuses on a new horror theme, each season of American Crime Story focuses on a new true crime story.
 On May 11, 2020, Murphy revealed that a spin-off series named American Horror Stories was being developed; it will feature self-contained anthological episodes, instead of a season-long story arc as featured in American Horror Story.
 It was set to air on FX.

-On August 13, 2021, it was announced that FX had ordered a new spin-off series American Love Story.
+On August 13, 2021, it was announced that FX had ordered a new spin-off limited series American Sports Story.
+The first installment, based on the podcast Gladiator: Aaron Hernandez and Football Inc. from The Boston Globe and Wondery, focuses on the rise and fall of former NFL player Aaron Hernandez.
+On the same day, it was announced that FX had ordered a new spin-off series Love Story.
 The first installment will depict the whirlwind courtship and marriage of John F. Kennedy Jr. and Carolyn Bessette-Kennedy.
-On the same day, it was announced that FX had ordered a new spin-off limited series American Sports Story.
-The first installment, based on the podcast Gladiator: Aaron Hernandez and Football Inc. from The Boston Globe and Wondery, will focus on the rise and fall of former NFL player Aaron Hernandez.